AdobeDocs/create-embed-sdk/src/pages/components/express-editor.md

 ### Customize for your users’ needs

-Define where and how the Adobe Express Full Editor is launched to ensure users get to the right tools and templates when they need them.
+Define where and how the Adobe Express full editor is launched to ensure users get to the right tools and templates when they need them.

 <AnnouncementBlock slots="text, button" theme="lightest" className="announcement-embed-editor"/>

-Learn more about using the embedded Express Editor
+Learn more about embedding the Adobe Express Full editor in your website

 [View Documentation](https://developer.adobe.com/embed-sdk/docs/guides/ccx_editor/)